-- Medicinal purposes: remedy for skin conditions (burns, sunburn, frostbite, psoriasis and cold sores) as well as dried hair and scalp, osteoarthritis, bowel diseases, fever, itching, inflammation, asthma, stomach ulcers, diabetes and for soothing side effects of radiation treatment. - Forms of use: gel or latex, juice, ointment, pills. - You can cook this herb in salads or soups, or make a decoction of it. - For external use, you can prepare an infusion and then soak a compress to apply on specific areas.
+- Medicinal purposes: remedy for skin conditions (burns, sunburn, frostbite, psoriasis and cold sores) - as well as dried hair and scalp, osteoarthritis, bowel diseases, fever, itching, inflammation, asthma, - stomach ulcers, diabetes and for soothing side effects of radiation treatment. - Forms of use: gel or latex, juice, ointment, pills.

-- It is better to grow dill directly form seeds rather than from a transplant, so it's best to plant the seeds directly where you want them to grow. - Growing dill is quite easy.
+- Growing dill is quite easy.
 They grow best in full sun (6 to 8 hours a day) but will grow happily in both poor and rich soil (but prefers sandy soil), as well as in damp or dry conditions (but doesn't like too much water).
 It also grows best in a slightly acidic soil, with pH 5.8 to 6.5. - You just need to scatter the seeds in the desired location after the last frost, from April through May.
 Then, slightly cover the seeds with soil and water the area thoroughly.
 If you wish, you can sow additional crops every few weeks.
 After you planted it, the seedlings will appear after 10 to 14 days.
 You may thin out the seedlings to keep only one plant every 12 to 18 inches.
 Snip off the top of the plant once it reaches 8 inches: cut off the top 2 to 3 inches of the plant.
 This will help direct the plant's nutrients outwards, encouraging the dill to become bushier and to develop more leaves.
-Remove any weeds that sprout out.
-It should be harvested no later than 90 days after planting to get the best flavor. - Allow the soil to almost dry out between watering.
-If the plant turns yellow, it means it is over-watered. - If you want to grow it indoors, you can plant the seeds in a container that is at least 12 inches deep.
-It will be ready to harvest after about 8 weeks. - To harvest dill leaves: trim off the desired amount of leaves you need, as close to the stem as possible.
-If you want to prolong leaves growth, you may pinch off early flowers - If you wish to harvest dill seeds, allow the plant to grow without trimming until it goes into bloom.
-Once they go into bloom, they'll stop growing leaves and then the flowers will fade and develop the seed pods.
-When the seed pods have turned brown, cut the whole flower head off and place in a paper bag.
-Gently shake the bag so that the seeds fall out of the seed pods.
+It should be harvested no later than 90 days after planting to get the best flavor.

-- Food and Medicinal purposes: good source of calcium, manganese and iron.
-It is an antioxidant, anti-inflammatory and antiviral ingredient.
-It is known to reduce menstrual cramps, depression and to lower cholesterol.
-It acts as a natural bug repellent.
-It provides a source of energy and aids in digestion. - Forms of use: seeds, dill seeds oil, fresh leaves, ointment. - You can cook this herb in a lot of recipes, salads or soups, or make a decoction of it. - It is meant to strengthen fingernails by dipping them in a decoction. - A dill salve is good for wounds.
+- It acts as a natural bug repellent.
+It provides a source of energy and aids in digestion. - Forms of use: seeds, dill seeds oil, fresh leaves, ointment. - You can cook this herb in a lot of recipes, salads or soups, or make a decoction of it. - A dill salve is good for wounds.